676339784/kustom/README.md

 # kustom
 My KLWP

-Import to .zip files to ~/Kustom/wallpapers
+Import to .zip or .klwp files to ~/Kustom/wallpapers